wasaab/scrub-daddy/README.md

       + .issue <`issue-title`> <`msg detailing issue`> - `to submit bot issues.`
       + .feature <`feature-title`> <`msg detailing feature`> - `to submit bot feature requests.`
-      + .implement <`task-title`> - `to vote for the next task to complete. where task-title is the channel title of the issue or feature.`
+      + .implement <`task-title`> - `to vote for the next task to complete. task-title is the channel title of the issue or feature.`
       + .help, .info, or .h - `to show this message again.`

 1. Roles & User Settings